i-saiganesh/weather-webapp/README.md

-# ⛅ Weather Web App.
+# ⛅ Weather Web App

 A simple and fast **Weather Forecast** app built using **HTML, CSS & JavaScript**.
 Search any city and instantly view live weather details using the OpenWeather API.